Skip navigation

 • Assess the quality and impact of their services regularly.

 We all feel pressure to meet the expectations of our clients whether we are in public or private practice settings.
 Busy caseloads require us to assign work to physiotherapist support workers and as the population continues to age, we may see a further increase in the demand to do so.
-It is our responsibility to work with physiotherapist support workers within their capabilities to not succumb to complacency when things are hectic.
+It is our responsibility to work with physiotherapist support workers within their capabilities and to not succumb to complacency when things are hectic.

 1. Physiotherapy Alberta – College + Association.
 Supervision Guide.
 2015.
 Available at: http://.
 Accessed on August, 2015.